deathworlders/online/content/books/deathworlders/chapter-72-the-reckoning.md

 There were others, too.
 An *immense* pair of Vgork bulls in their prime, most likely the hired muscle.
 Mature Vgork bulls were big and incredibly strong by any standard, and these two were high-end breeders, with enough herd rings drilled through their nasal ridges to make Daar blush.
 Hell, they were even kinda quick, or at least could move with some urgency.
 In an animal-style fight they’d each fuck up a decent-sized bull on Earth, probably.

 Ferd took all of two seconds to fuckin’ *break* the first of them.
-Nomuk and Tumik descended on the other, grabbed, *twisted*—Damn near pulled his head off.
+Nomuk and Tumik descended on the other, grabbed, *twisted* and damn near pulled his head off.
 The fleeing bull’s remains crashed to the floor looking unnaturally down his own spine.

 All of them had been quick, and relatively quiet.
 One, however, was noisy.